rahul-10/fancode/README.md

 ```

-#### Wrote unit tests for methods of news controllers only becasuse of time crunch.
+#### Note: Wrote unit tests for methods of news controllers only becasuse of time crunch.

 ### Curl for create news endpoint